Comment on the WBDG

 Emerging Issues

 Like elementary schools, the challenge in secondary school design is to incorporate high-performance design features and technology cost-effectively.
-But high schools and junior colleges have even more sophisticated technology needs.
+But high schools and community colleges have even more sophisticated technology needs.
 Some school designs are featuring wireless hubs instead of computer labs.
 Network reliability is critical.
 Media centers will have more information technology and fewer books.

 Joint-use facilities are more common.
 Opening schools to the community dramatically decreases the development footprint because communities are constructing and maintaining fewer buildings and parking.
 This conserves land, building materials, energy and other resources, and enhances the value of civic life.